 If New Orleans isn’t weird enough on the surface, we have the most intriguing relationship with language and how things are pronounced.
-It’s there in the way we talk and especially the way name places and things.
-For example the name of our city.
-For one, it’s not N’awlins like you see on TV.
+It’s there in the way we talk, especially how we name places and things—for example, the name of our city.
+For one, it’s not N’awlins as you see on TV.
 But locals often can’t agree on how their own city name is pronounced.
 Long-time residents most often pronounce it simply “New OAR-linz.”
-At the same time, other swear by “New-OR-lee-uhns.”
+At the same time, others swear by “New-OR-lee-uhns.”
 And, while it’s not often said in conversation, songwriters often use the pronunciation “New Or-LEENZ” because of its ability to rhyme with a lot of words.

 New Orleans is known for its strange pronunciation of street names too.
 While you may enjoy a glass of “BURR-gun-dy” wine, Burgundy Street is pronounced “Burr-GUN-dy.”
 And Chartres Street is pronounced “CHAR-turz.”
 If you don’t know how something is pronounced… just ask!
 Some locals still don’t know all of the pronunciation of things here years after moving here!
 Learn more here.

 What happens in New Orleans…